Pages Tagged With: "grants"

 The City of Dover offers grants to support geothermal, solar water heating, and wind turbine renewable energy projects.
 Only customers who receive an electric bill directly from the City of Dover are eligible for this program.

 Grant funds and incentives are available to promote the use of renewable energy in Delaware.
 The Green Energy Program includes several different types of green energy funding programs from the state’s major electric utilities.

 The Department of Natural Resources and Environmental Control (DNREC) provides grants through the Energy Efficiency Investment Fund (EEIF) to help commercial and industrial customers replace aging, inefficient equipment and systems with energy efficient alternatives.

-The Community Environmental Project Fund provides money to support the restoration of the environment in communities that were damaged by environmental pollution.
+The Community Environmental Project Fund (CEPF) provides money to support the restoration of the environment in communities that were damaged by environmental pollution.

 Funds are available to help municipal governments prepare to apply for loans for public wastewater and drinking water projects.

 Greg Pope, P.E DNREC Environmental Finance 97 Commerce Way, Suite 106 Dover, DE 19904 302-739-9941

 Public wastewater and drinking water utilities can receive grants or loan interest rebates to develop and implement asset management plans to help keep their facilities in optimal working order.